24/7 Plumbing Emergency Hotline Call 1300 721 996

 While a heat pump hot water system uses electricity to operate, it’s important to understand that they are not the same as conventional electric hot water systems.
 Heat pump hot water systems are more energy efficient as they use a heat pump to transfer heat from the air or ground to heat the water.

 This means they use less electricity to heat the same amount of water than electric systems.
 However, they typically have a higher upfront cost.
+Read our article on how to choose the right heat pump size.

 Rheem 50L with Plug Electric